Foot, Toe, and Heel Pain

 The Achilles tendon is the largest tendon in the body.
 It is formed by the merging together of the upper calf muscles and inserts into the back of the heel bone.

 Ankle instability is a condition that can happen when the outside ligaments of the ankle become stretched.
 Ankle instability creates sense of weakness and frequent rolling of the ankle.

 An ankle sprain refers to tearing of the ligaments of the ankle.
 The most common ankle sprain occurs on the lateral or outside part of the ankle.
-This is an extremely common injury which affects many people during a wide variety of activities.
+This is an extremely common injury that affects many people during a wide variety of activities.

 A bunion is a bony bump that forms when the big toe pushes against the next toe, forcing the joint of the big toe to stick out.

-If a doctor has ever said you had an elevated blood sugar level—even just once when you were pregnant—you are at risk for diabetes.
+If a doctor has ever said you had an elevated blood sugar level - even just once when you were pregnant - you are at risk for diabetes.